bsyk/taskrunner-exercise/README.md

 ### Using The Service

-The service is provided as a cloud service and utilized an in-memory non-persistent store of results.
-Subsequently, and restart of the service would reset the IDs and clear any previous results.
+The service is provided as a cloud service and utilizes an in-memory non-persistent store for results.
+Subsequently, any restart of the service would reset the IDs and clear any previous results.
 To run a sample set of tasks, use the `runcloud.sh` bash script in the `tests` folder.

 The service exposes the following endpoints:

-#### `/tasks`
+#### GET `/tasks`
 This is a REST-style endpoint that returns the status of all tasks that have been submitted to the service.

 Sample CURL command: